All the Legal Mumbo Jumbo in Human Legible Format

 - What is covered: when severe weather renders reasonable modes of transportation inoperable or dangerous, such as torrential rain and flooding, excessive snow or ice, etc. that results in closed roads, subways, bus terminals or airports.
 Purchase Protection covers your means of getting to the event.

-- What is not covered: if the event is cancelled because of weather; if you are delayed due to normal traffic conditions (e.g., horrific traffic in Los Angeles); if you missed the event because the waves were awesome that day; or if customary seasonal weather makes attending the event uncomfortable, such as high humidity in the south or extreme heat in the Central Valley of California.
+- What is not covered: if the event is cancelled because of weather; if you are delayed due to normal traffic conditions (e.g., horrific traffic in Los Angeles); if you missed the event because the waves were awesome that day; or if customary and normal seasonal weather makes attending the event uncomfortable, such as high humidity in the south, snow in the winter, or extreme heat in the Central Valley of California.

 - Documents required for refund claim: documentation confirming the weather, such as a notice from a local governmental transportation or weather agency/body.
 A screen shot from the weather app on your phone won’t count.